 From my childhood, authors were people I admired, but I’d never had the privilege of meeting one in person or ever attended an author visit to any of my schools.
 I’d never really thought about what it took to be an author or thought too far past their stories.

-I have always continued to write throughout my life.
-But it wasn’t until 2007 that I got a little more serious about it and decided to take some time out from teaching to pursue my love of writing.
+I continued to write at every opportunity.
+But it wasn’t until 2007 that I got a little more serious about it, and decided to take some time out from teaching to pursue my love of writing.
 After more than 21 years, I decided to head back to uni where I completed a post-graduate diploma in creative writing.
 It was such an exciting year for me and I met some incredibly interesting people.
 It was here I met authors and learnt the pathways to creating a career as an author.

 I did go back to teaching a short time afterwards, but this time as a specialist primary teacher where I ran Writers Circle, a program I wrote and developed over a five-year period for gifted and talented students.

 It wasn’t until I discovered I was going to be an Oma (grandma), and after winning some awards for my writing, that I decided to try and get published.
 I am living proof that it doesn’t matter how old you are.
 If you put your mind to it, you can do anything you want…but that’s another story.